FuckingNode/fuckingnode.github.io/docs/learn/audit.md

 | v2.1.0     | EXP        | NO          | NO          | NO   | NO  | NO | NO    |

 *[RF]: Risk Factor; a percentage computed by us to estimate the joint impact of all vulnerabilities of a NodeJS project.
-*[RB]: Risk Bump; a 0.25-1 number that's used to bump the RF based on the highest severity (as in low/moderate/high/critical) of a found vulnerability within a project.
+*[SB]: Severity Bump; a 1.25-2 number that's used to bump the RF based on the highest severity (as in low/moderate/high/critical) of a found vulnerability within a project.
+*[SDB]: Severity DeBump; a 0.25-1 number that's used to de-bump the negative count prior computing the RF based on the highest severity (as in low/moderate/high/critical) of a found vulnerability within a project.